slmnv5/midiconverter/README.md

-# mimap5 - MIDI message converter
+# mimap5 - MIDI converter

 This command line utility for linux is used for:

-- #### Convert MIDI messages using rules in a text files As an example notes ON/OFF may be converted to control change (CC).
+- #### Convert MIDI events using rules in a text files As an example notes ON/OFF may be converted to control change (CC).

-- #### Count MIDI messages to produce new messages
+- #### Count MIDI events to produce new events
-The same MIDI note sent several times, less than 0.6 seconds apart, make a series and generate new MIDI message.
+The same MIDI note sent several times, less than 0.6 seconds apart, makes a series and generates new MIDI event.
-This is useful for small midi controllers with few buttons as the number of possible commands increases many times.
+This is useful for midi controllers with few buttons as the number of possible MIDI commands increases many times.

-For details [details.txt](details.txt) and for example see [rules.txt](rules.txt)
+For details see [details.txt](details.txt) and for example see [rules.txt](rules.txt)

 I use this utility with [Pepelats audio looper on Raspberry Pi](https://github.com/slmnv5/pepelats.git) and the [rules.txt](rules.txt) is written for this.